 Baby Pancakes

-The applesauce helps the batter cook up into fluffy and tender pancakes, so they are perfect for babies who are newer eaters or those starting out with baby led weaning.
+The applesauce helps the batter cook up into fluffy and tender pancakes, so they are perfect for babies who are newer eaters as a baby led weaning breakfast.
 Cut the applesauce pancakes into very small pieces and offer water between bites to ensure that baby can move them around in her mouth well.

 And if they do seem dry, smear a little extra applesauce on top before slicing.